joverthegrey/prc-tools-remix/pilrc/README.txt

 ----------------------------------------------------------------------------
- PilRC version 3.2                                             17 July 2004
+ PilRC version 3.2.x                                             07 Feb 2007
 ----------------------------------------------------------------------------

   INSTALLATION:
   =============

   PilRC is an application  that takes a resource script file and generates one or more binary resource files  that are to be  used when  developing for  the  Palm Computing Platform.
 PilRCUI gives you a  preview of your resource file.

   Copyright (C) 1997-1999 Wes Cherry
   Copyright (C) 2000-2004 Aaron Ardiri
+  Copyright (C) 2004-2010 Alexander Pruss

   This program is free software;  you can redistribute it and/or modify it under the terms of the GNU  General  Public  License as published by the